Latest News & More

 What is barophobia?

 Barophobia is the irrational fear of gravity.
-Individuals suffering from barophobia can either have the fear that gravity might crush them, in the same vein, the fear of falling because of the gravity involved (distinct from the fear of heights), or even the fear that gravity might cease to exist and they will float away.
+Famous circus performers suffering from barophobia can either have the fear that gravity might crush them, in the same vein, the fear of falling because of the gravity involved (distinct from the fear of heights), or even the fear that gravity might cease to exist and they will float away.

 The fear of gravity.
 Further, this phobia can take two forms.
 It can be the fear of being crushed by the sheer weight of gravity, or just the opposite, falling off the face of the Earth if gravity were to ever stop existing.